Mosaic Brands administration: Retailer behind mall mainstays Millers, Noni B and Katies goes under

 “We will be seeking to stabilise the operations of Mosaic to preserve the underlying value of the business while endeavouring to serve its customers, with support from its employees and suppliers to minimise business interruption.”

-Mosaic’s shares last traded at 3.6¢, down from a peak of just more than 20¢ earlier this year.
+Mosaic’s shares last traded at 3.6¢, down from a recent peak of more than 20¢ earlier this year.

-Erica Berchtold was appointed chief executive in late February following the departure of Scott Evans.
+Erica Berchtold was appointed chief executive in late February following the departure of Scott Evans, while chief financial officer Luke Softa left just months later and was replaced by David Clarke.

 The Australian Competition and Consumer Commission took the business to the Federal Court in March for failing to meet advertised delivery times, warning there had been “ hundreds of complaints”.